sky-uk/client-lib-ios-test-foundation/README.md

 - Then: assertions on ui element of the view (to be tested)

 ### XCTAssert Extensions
-Useful extensions assertions defined in XCTest framework.
+Useful extensions of assertions defined in XCTest framework.

 #### XCTAssertURLEqual(_ url1, _ url2, ignores, ...)
 Asserts that two http urls are equals.
 Use `ignores` parameter to skip comparisions between specific components of url1 and url2.